 This natural hair stage is the primary growth stage.
 For an average of 3-5 years, your hair grows quickly from the roots before the hair follicles become inactive.
 During this natural hair stage, you could experience hair growth from 18-30 inches.
 This is because your hair is well connected to the blood vessels in your scalp and these vessels feed it with the essential nutrients it needs in order to grow.

 The Catagen Stage

-The catagen stage also known as the resting stage, has a shorter cycle than the anagen stage.
-You can compare this natural hair stage to the human development process when a person has fully developed physically, sexually and mentally.
-At this point your natural hair would achieve its maximum length as it detaches itself from the vessels and prepares to move on to the final natural hair stage.
+The catagen stage also is known as the resting stage, has a shorter cycle than the anagen stage.
+You can compare this natural hair stage to the human development process when a person has fully developed physically, sexually, and mentally.
+At this point, your natural hair would achieve its maximum length as it detaches itself from the vessels and prepares to move on to the final natural hair stage.
 This usually takes up to 3-4 weeks.